 Perform an Embezzlement Audit of your Practice

-If you suspect that an employee is embezzling funds, there are three ways to initiate a practice audit, and they are: (1) request that your accountant perform a practice audit, or hire a forensic accountant that specializes in employee embezzlement; (2) ask your accountant to design a brief self-audit process for you to follow; or (3) perform an immediate, cursory, on-the-spot random audit by pulling approximately 15 to 20 charts.
+If you suspect that an employee is embezzling funds, there are three ways to initiate a practice audit, and they are: (1) request that your accountant performs a practice audit, or hire a forensic accountant that specializes in employee embezzlement.
+Wizz Accounting, (https://www.wizzaccounting.co.uk/services/accounting-for-contractors), is a company that specializes in commercial accounting if your company needs fresh eyes on your books; (2) ask your accountant to design a brief self-audit process for you to follow; or (3) perform an immediate, cursory, on-the-spot random audit by pulling approximately 15 to 20 charts.

 If you Suspect Embezzlement in your Practice